StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 Once you have installed the `Custom Synchronization` StackPack, it creates a Component Template called `autosync-component-template`.
 Similarly, `Custom Synchronization` StackPack, creates a Relation Template called `autosync-relation-template`.

 You can go ahead and rename it, add a description if needed.
 It's recommended to change the default value of the `ComponentType` from `Auto-synced Component` to something that represents a generic component in your data source.
 The same goes for `Layer`, `Domain` and `Environment` which defaults to `Auto-synced Components`, `Auto-synced Domain`,`Auto-synced Environment` respectively.
-As this template is using the `getOrCreate` functionality, these values are auto-created by StackState if they don't already exist.
+As this template is using the `getOrCreate` functionality, these values are auto-created by Rancher Observability if they don't already exist.
 Find more on Templates [here](../reference/stackstate-templating/using_stackstate_templating.md).

 Once you have completed all the changes, you can click **UPDATE** and confirm the popup dialog to unlock this Template from the `Custom Synchronization` StackPack.

 ### 8. Configure Sts Sources - Topology Sources

-Once you have installed the `Custom Synchronization` StackPack, it creates a StackState DataSource called `Internal kafka`.
+Once you have installed the `Custom Synchronization` StackPack, it creates a Rancher Observability DataSource called `Internal kafka`.
 This data source is a good starting point for your StackPack.
 You can change the name of it, add a description if needed.
 You can observe the `Integration Type` and `Kafka Topic` are a representation of the information you supplied in the `Custom Synchronization` StackPack instance details.
 More on Topology Sources [here](../../configure/topology/topology_sources.md)

-Once you have completed all the changes, you can click **UPDATE** and confirm the popup dialog to unlock this StackState DataSource from the `Custom Synchronization` StackPack.
+Once you have completed all the changes, you can click **UPDATE** and confirm the popup dialog to unlock this Rancher Observability DataSource from the `Custom Synchronization` StackPack.

 ### 9. Configure Synchronizations

-Synchronizations are defined by a data source and several mappings from the external system topology data into StackState topology elements using Component and Relation Mapping Functions, as well as Component and Relation Templates. `Custom Synchronization` StackPack delivers a Synchronization called `default auto synchronization`.
+Synchronizations are defined by a data source and several mappings from the external system topology data into Rancher Observability topology elements using Component and Relation Mapping Functions, as well as Component and Relation Templates. `Custom Synchronization` StackPack delivers a Synchronization called `default auto synchronization`.
 You can [find more on Synchronizations](../../configure/topology/send-topology-data.md) or proceed to edit this synchronization with the instructions below:

 #### Step 1

 We recommend that you change the `Synchronization Name` and add a `Description` if needed.
-There is no action required on `Plugin`, it uses the `Sts` plugin to synchronize data from StackState Agent V2.
+There is no action required on `Plugin`, it uses the `Sts` plugin to synchronize data from Rancher Observability Agent V2.

 #### Step 2